 A Short History

 Vaping is quite different from smoking.
 In fact, it is often used as a healthier substitute for smoking.
 The chemicals in smoke, created by the burning process, are among the most dangerous parts of traditional cigarette use for conventional smokers.
 Vaping — designed by ex-smoker Hon Lik as a safer alternative after his father passed from lung cancer — is seen by many as far cleaner and healthier.
+It's also reported to be 3x more effective for smokers to quit than traditional nicotine gum.

 E-Cigarette Parts & Devices for Beginners